-Windows 8 apps not working – Repair Windows 8 Apps
+Windows Apps not working?
+Repair Windows Apps

-This time however, you will see a small ‘x’ sign on the bottom right side of the Tile, indicating that something is wrong with this particular app.
+This time, however, you will see a small ‘x’ sign on the bottom right side of the Tile, indicating that something is wrong with this particular app.
 It could be for a built-in app or even a third-party app.
-If you are seeing this, it is quite possible that there was some problem or error when an app package was first installed.
+If you see this, it is quite possible that there was some problem or error when an app package was first installed.
 Sometimes, just waiting on the start screen for 5-10 minutes is known to resolve the issue automatically.
 If this does not help, check for updates if any, and download and install them.

 This app can’t open & needs to be repaired

 If it does not help, click on it again.
-This time, it will display a This app can’t open message.
+This time, it will display This app can’t open message.
 To exit, you may click on Close.
-To repair it, you should click on the Go to the Store link.
+To repair it, you should click the Go to the Store link.

 Clicking on Repair will repair the app.
 Effectively, the app is re-installed with all it defaults settings intact.